databricks-industry-solutions/security-analysis-tool/docs/setup.md

    <img src="../images/sat_dashboard_partial.png" width="50%" height="50%">

 3. Activate Alerts
   * Goto Alerts and find the alert(s) created by SAT tag and adjust the schedule to your needs.
+You can add more recpients to alerts by configuring  [notification destinations](https://docs.databricks.com/sql/admin/notification-destinations.html).

       <img src="./images/alerts_1.png" width="50%" height="50%">